 We talked about her life in New York, and about the Bronx where she lived.
 About her dreams and mine.
 We fell in love together in that beautiful city in those short few hours, and later shared the night in my tiny hotel room.

-I had to go back to work two days later and then went to Mallorca for the New Year with my family.
+I had to go back to work two days later and then went to Majorca for the New Year with my parents.
 I invited her to come and join us and she did.

 It didn’t work out.
 A girl from New York just didn’t fit in with a guy who came from no-where and didn’t fit into the jigsaw puzzle of her life.